limunglazba/my-notes/topics/Python.md

 def set_raise_amt(cls, amount):
   cls.raise_amt = amount
 ```
+- **staticsmethod** has a decorator **@staticmethod** at the top and **don't pass anything automatically**
+- This means they behave like a normal function - they are included in the class because they have a logical connection with it
+- If the method doesn't uses the class or its instance, it should probably be a static method

 # Type hints
 - [Python tricks: Type hints and static type checking YT intro video](https://www.youtube.com/watch?v=rytP_vIjzeE)